AlexRiedler/rollout-spice/README.md

 - You have non-developer types, or those without console access to rollouts,
 - You forget which flags are global flags, percent based flag, user based, etc,
 - Easily express what flags do to other co-workers right when your looking at them.
-- No more auto-save.
+- No more auto-save (sorry rollout-ui, this has hurt me too much).

+**NOTE:** This does not mean to insult in any form rollout-ui gem; it is great when you need dynamic rollouts that you might not know at the time of production, or when your a small shop and can know everyone who flips the feature switches.

 ## How it attempts to solve

+- Static File of rollouts, and their information (e.g. description)
 - Types of rollouts
   - Binary Rollouts (everyone or no-one)
   - Group Rollouts (only specific groups)
   - Percent Rollouts (only for a percentage of users)

-**NOTE:** This does not mean to insult in any form rollout-ui gem; it is great when you need dynamic rollouts that you might not know at the time of production, or when your a small shop and can know everyone who flips the feature switches.
+## How to Use

+TBD, this project is currently a WIP; once it is working and well tested

 ## Future Ideas